notealoud/bbbdg/src/site/notes/Books Beans Boots/Pages/start.md

 🌿 _budding_: ideas that have been developed, writing that's been edited 🌳 _evergreen_: published or completed writing

-All notes include date created and last update.

 ## index

 - [book](https://booksbeansboots.co.uk/llgindex/)